 Another study by the Pediatric Clinics of North America specifically examined soy lecithin and milk, the two principal allergens in most whey protein powders.
 The study found that milk adversely affected 2-3% percent of the studied population, while soy negatively affected 1-2% of the studied population.
 The study was especially concerned about soy to have negative effects on developing children.

 But all of the research on soy lecithin isn’t negative.
-There is a substantial body of research that connects soy lecithin with improved blood lipid profile and cholesterol markers, which includes the study done by the Cell Biochemistry & Function and another one posted in the journal Cholesterol.
+A substantial body of research connects soy lecithin with improved blood lipid profile and cholesterol markers, which includes the study done by the Cell Biochemistry & Function and another one posted in the journal Cholesterol.

 Food allergens affect everyone differently.
-If a person is not seeing ideal results from a product such as Gold Standard 100% Whey, a hidden ingredient such as soy lecithin could be the culprit.
+If a person does not see ideal results from a Gold Standard 100% Whey product, a hidden ingredient such as soy lecithin could be the culprit.
 As with all supplements, the best approach is to assess your tolerance carefully and consult with your doctor before adding a potent supplement to your diet or exercise regimen.

 This is an artificial sweetener, and like many artificial sweeteners, long-term effects are not usually determined until 5-10 years of consistent use.